RoboticsLabURJC/2022-tfg-juancamilo-carmona/docs/_posts/2022-11-12-Week 3: CARLA teleop.md

 # Week 3: CARLA teleop

-For this week our task will be to programm a simple teleop on ROS2 that can control a vehicle on CARLA.
+For this following weeks our task will be to program a simple teleop on ROS2 that can control a vehicle on CARLA.

 ## vehicle launching
 Before proceeding with the teleop development, we need to spawn a vehicle to control.
 We will utilize the launchers provided by carla_ros_bridge, particularly the "carla_generate_vehicle.launch.py." laucnher.
 This launcher will randomly place a vehicle on a selected map.
 The vehicle's throttle, direction, brake, and other functions can be manipulated through ROS2 topics."